lyuanzhi/Sentiment/README.md

 # Sentiment
-A Rust-based web service for sentiment analysis.
+A Rust-based web service for sentiment analysis (migrated from my gitlab account).
 In this project, I operationalized machine learning by serving an open-source model through a web service developed in Rust.
 This involves monitoring, metrics collection, and containerizing the service for deployment on Kubernetes.

 ## Tech Stack
 1. Rust